We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

-We love DIY and DIY madness sets in for us with spring.
-Longer days mean jobs can get finished faster and warm sunshine means windows can be thrown open to let paint dry quicker.
-As the saying goes, if you want a job done well, do it yourself but for some of us, DIY doesn’t necessarily come naturally!
+We love DIY, and DIY madness sets in for us with spring.
+Longer days mean you can finish jobs faster, and warm sunshine means windows can be thrown open to make the paint dry quicker.
+As the saying goes, if you want a job done well, do it yourself.
+But DIY doesn’t necessarily come naturally for all of us!
 Here are some simple but effective tips to decorate better at home.

 You’ve probably heard this before, but preparation is key to a good paint job.
-You need to prepare the wall, room or piece of furniture you want paint.
+You need to prepare the wall, room, or furniture you want to paint.

 Remove all existing paint, wallpaper, varnish